This Weekend’s On Patrol: Live Highlights, Commentary, and Social Media Activity

 Ofr.
 Mowery update: “…The lack of information in this case, and the simple fact that right now, it looks like we’re running around like chickens with out heads cut off without much information.
 We’re all gonna clear from here…we’ll get more information probably later on and be able to get him, but for right now, it is what it is.”

-• Richland County, S.C. — Sgt.
+- Richland County, S.C. — Sgt.
 Bryce Hughes and other deputies respond to the scene of a fight in progress.
-Abrams: “Curtis is just pointing out that there is a… curfew in this village, which gives them the authority to say to anyone who’s under a certain age, you’ve got to go home.
+Abrams: “Curtis just pointing out that there is a 9 p.m. curfew in this village, which gives them the authority to say to anyone who’s under a certain age, you got to go home.
 The security officer there is saying that’s exactly what she wants done here.
 And Curtis [is] also pointing out they had a lot of problems in this area.
-So the store owners there really, Curtis is telling us, getting a little tired of these situations that keep occurring there again and again.
+So the store owners there really, Curtis telling us, getting a little tired of these situations that keep occurring there again and again.
 Police trying to help.”

-• Robeson County, N.C. — Dep.
+- Robeson County, N.C. — Dep.
 Donel McCallum provides backup to his colleagues in a traffic stop.
 Two occupants.
 K9 deployed.
-The passenger briefly tries to run and is immediately taken the ground by Dep.
+The passenger briefly tries to resist or run and is immediately taken the ground by Dep.
 McCallum.
 Heavy bleeping.
 Car search.
 Drugs and a cash allegedly found.
+Abrams: “Trying to get physical when Deputy Donel McCallum is on the scene is probably not the best idea.
 Cpt.
-Rizzo alludes to the passenger’s encounter with McCallum when he tried to flee as “a lesson in physics.”
+Rizzo: “I think that was a lesson in physics.”
+Abrams: “Sort of like messing with Rizzo.”
+Rizzo: “Yeah, sure; I wish.”

 Listen to Dep.
 McCallum’s summary: